-Use the following applet produced in GeoGebra to play around the with the points on the lines to see Desargues's theorem in action.
+Use the following applet produced in GeoGebra to play around with the points on the lines (except the axis of perspectivity line) to see Desargues's theorem in action.

 Let's try Desargues's Theorem with Level 5 Dobble!